JSudron/Nordic-Discovery-Project/README.md

 For this project I was tasked with creating an application for a travel company called Nordic Discovery.
 The application allows users to search for a variety of locations within destinations in Scandinavia & Iceland.
 These include options for accomodation, restaurants, tourist attractions etc. This gives users a one-stop shop in finding the array of options available to them in the location selected.
-Tourism in Scandanavia & Iceland has been steadily increasing over the past few years & this site should help to increase that even further by helping users plan their dream holiday up north.
+Tourism in Scandinavia & Iceland has been steadily increasing over the past few years & this site should help to increase that even further by helping users plan their dream holiday up north.

 ## UX